A Short Piece

 Maintaining an Unstable Situation

-We’ve all heard that life is about balance.
+Life is about balance, right?
 If we change too much, we feel aimless; if we change too little, we feel stagnant.
-If we honor tradition too much, we fail to see opportunities for growth; if we dishonor tradition, we may alienate the people around us that, say in a democracy, we need to change the society.
+If we honor tradition too much, we fail to see opportunities for growth; if we dishonor tradition, we may alienate the people around us who can help bring about change.
 If we’re nice all the time, we’ll be taken advantage of; if we’re never nice, people won’t want to be around us.
 And so on.

 America needs both Liberals and Conservatives, as it needs both “givens” and “releases” (to allude to Philip Rieff and “Belonging Again”) A society that’s too Conservative is totalitarian, but a society that’s too Liberal is anarchistic (a situation in which totalitarianism can become appealing).
 Free markets are good, but if they are too free and lack any legal framework, they can become exploitive; government is necessary, but a government that is too active can hurt markets and limit prosperity.
 And so on.